 611.1.
-Term-Reconciliation.
+Term Reconciliation.

-- 1. Eligible Postsecondary Institutions must conduct a Term-Reconciliation by the end of each term. - a A Term-Reconciliation consists of an official acknowledgement by an authorized school official through SURFER, that the number of students submitted for payment, amount invoiced by the Eligible Postsecondary Institution, the number of students awarded, and amount issued by GSFA, according to SURFER, is accurate on that date. - b.
-GSFA will not issue any state grant funds for the following term until the Term-Reconciliation is complete. - c.
-Funds are not returned to GSFA as part of the Term-Reconciliation process.
+- Eligible Postsecondary Institutions must conduct a Term Reconciliation by the end of each term.
+A Term Reconciliation consists of an official acknowledgement by an authorized school official, through SURFER that the number of students submitted for payment, amount invoiced, the number of invoices paid, and amount disbursed by GSFA to the Eligible Postsecondary Institution, according to SURFER, is accurate on that date. - a GSFA will not issue any state grant funds for the following term until the Term Reconciliation is complete. - b.
+Funds are not returned to GSFA as part of the Term Reconciliation process.